MrJohz/blog/content/posts/0012-switching-to-bunny-cdn/index.md

 ## Switching Over From Cloudflare

-My first impressions were really positive — BunnyCDN was pretty consistently returning my blog post a few hundred milliseconds faster than Cloudflare, and the effect was noticeable just by clicking around my website.
+My first impressions were really positive — BunnyCDN was pretty consistently returning my blog post a few hundred milliseconds faster than Cloudflare (**Edit**: see update further down — this probably isn't accurate), and the effect was noticeable just by clicking around my website.
 In addition, the experience had been remarkably effortless — yes, it wasn't quite as quick as Cloudflare's one-click Pages system, but it was still pretty easy, and BunnyCDN's admin dashboard also felt a lot clearer and more usable than Cloudflare's.
 This felt very promising.

 So I made the sort of decision that one probably shouldn't make with a "production" site at 10pm in the evening, and I switched the domain's DNS to point to BunnyCDN instead.